 Progress is monitored through tracking of progress across the year.
-This is evaluated during termly Pupil Progress Meetings between the Headteacher, Deputy Headteacher, class teacher and Inclusion Manager.
+This is evaluated during termly Pupil Progress Meetings between the Headteacher, Assistant Headteachers, class teacher and Inclusion Manager.
 Half termly data is collated by class teachers and children causing concern will be discussed and appropriate support will be put in place.
-Teachers complete a termly Cause for Concern document to identify children who are giving cause for concern, This is discussed with the Inclusions Manager.
-Children with SEN will have a SEN Support Plan and their progress will be tracked using B squared, teacher assessments and termly school assessments (NFER and SATS)
+Teachers complete a termly Cause for Concern document to identify children who are giving cause for concern, this is discussed with the Inclusions Manager.
+Children with SEN will have a SEN Support Plan and their progress will be tracked using the Birmingham Toolkit, teacher assessments and termly school assessments (NFER and SATS)